Boeing tops Airbus jet deliveries by $15B in 2016

 And because Boeing’s 777 jet program had few sales last year, Airbus also came out just ahead in sales of widebody jets.

-However with the cyclical airline industry clearly past its peak, 2016 sales were well down from 2015 for both manufacturers.
+However, with the cyclical airline industry clearly past its peak, 2016 sales were well down from 2015 for both manufacturers.

-Leahy acknowledged in the press conference that the sales weakness will continue this year.
+Leahy acknowledged in the news conference that the sales weakness will continue this year.

 Boeing’s Iran deal

-Boeing must hope that it will soon be able to follow Airbus’s sale to Iran with its own large order.
+Boeing must hope it will soon be able to follow Airbus’ sale to Iran with its own large order.

 Boeing in December announced an agreement with Iran Air for 80 aircraft: 50 737 MAX 8s, 15 777-300ERs and 15 777-9s, valued at about $8 billion after standard discounts.

-That sale has not been finalized, however, and remains in some doubt because of opposition to doing business with Iran from members of Congress and the incoming Trump adminstration.
+That sale has not been finalized, however, and remains in some doubt because of opposition to doing business with Iran from members of Congress and the incoming Trump administration.

-Airbus’s jets contain many U.S.-made parts, which some industry experts had thought might prove a barrier to finalizing the deal.
+Airbus’ jets contain many U.S.-made parts, which some industry experts had thought might prove a barrier to finalizing the Airbus order.

-In an apparent rush to establish the Iran sale as a done deal ahead of the inauguration of the next president, Airbus also announced the delivery of the first of its jets to Iran Air, an A321 handed over Wednesday in a ceremony in Toulouse.
+In an apparent rush to establish the Iran sale as a done deal ahead of the inauguration of the next U.S. president, Airbus also announced the delivery of the first of its jets to Iran Air, an A321 handed over Wednesday in a ceremony in Toulouse.

-With Congress unlikely to want to give the European jetmaker an advantage, it seems likely that Airbus’s fast-track sale and delivery may help Boeing nail down its own Iran deal.
+With Congress unlikely to want to give the European jet maker an advantage, it seems likely that Airbus’ fast-track sale and delivery may help Boeing nail down its own Iran deal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.